 Studio, Rehearsal & Recital Space for Rent!

-Center Stage Pianos features conveniently located studios with talented instructors that bring a wealth of experience and knowledge (instructors are list below).
+Center Stage Pianos features conveniently located studios with talented instructors that bring a wealth of experience and knowledge (instructors are listed below).
 Please contact instructors directly for more information regarding individual lesson fees, time slots available, policies and other details.

 Center Stage Pianos offers a selection of entry level pianos (visit our Virtual Showroom) and has a 5 year trade-up policy when you're ready to make a bigger investment.
 Students can also purchase their piano method books and other music at our showroom.